SMTorg/smt-design-space-ext/README.md

 ## 🧩 Integration

-- Integrates readily with SMT’s Kriging and PyKriging modules.
+- Integrates readily with SMT’s Kriging modules.
-- Compatible with Bayesian, evolutionary, or gradient‑based optimizers.
+- Compatible with Bayesian or gradient‑based optimizers.
-- Prepare space definitions for use with graph neural networks or surrogate modeling pipelines.
+- Prepare space definitions for use with surrogate modeling pipelines.

 ---